 700 Credit Score – Is it Good or Bad?

-A credit score of 700 is considered a Fair credit score.
+A credit score of 700 is considered a “Fair” credit.
 It’s perfectly average, and individuals with these scores won’t have much trouble securing loans and credit cards.
-They are likely to be approved for both, and will most often be offered average interest rates and terms.
+They are likely to be approved for both, and will most often be offered average APR and terms.

 Your credit is one of the most important determining factors for your future.
 It could be the one thing that determines whether you are able to get a loan for a new home or keep renting.
 It can impact how high the interest rates on your car, home, and student loans are.
 The better your credit score is, the less you’ll have to pay for borrowing money.